kikimorka88/ML_project/README.md

 This repository contains data and Jupyter Notebooks used to prepare and use the weather data for machine learning methods.
 Additionally, I include all the documents from the exercise plus the final presentation.
-Some more details about the data origin can be found in that presentation.
+Some more details about the data origin, as well as the results and summary, can be found in that presentation.

 # Jupyter notebooks